Project ECHO (Extension for Community Healthcare Outcomes)

 CONNECT WITH US!

 The ECHO model™ uses simple videoconferencing technology to connect primary care team members, community treatment teams and community organizations from across the region with multidisciplinary specialists in addiction.
 Participants present patient cases for discussion, and receive recommendations for care from the network.
 Over time, community providers become experts in the treatment of opioid use disorder, bringing this valuable expertise and partnerships to their clinic and community.
-The Community Response to the Opioid Epidemic ECHO starts in January 2019, but new members can join on a rolling basis.
+The Community Response to the Opioid Epidemic ECHO started in March 2020, but new members can join on a rolling basis.

-Meetings are the second and fourth Tuesdays of every month from 12:30-2:30 pm
+Meetings are the third Wednesday of the month from 7-9 a.m.

 (Funding for these sessions was made possible by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services HHS) grant number U1QHP28704 titled “Geriatrics Workforce Enhancement Program.”
 The information or content and conclusions presented are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.)